OSR2+ g90ak Edition - Extremely Limited Availability - $160 + Shipping - Dropping Monthly Starting in 2024

 Here is my attempt at logging my upgrades/modifications to the original design which I think set it apart from other OSR2+’s being sold currently.
 If anyone wants any more pictures or details - don’t hesitate to ask.
 I am happy to share.
 I am confident that my work is high quality so I have nothing to hide!

 Fancy threads - The original OSR2+ design calls for screws to be threaded directly into the plastic or into nuts (that fall out and make you very angry).
 These choices make tinkering frustrating and can easily cause failures due to stripped threads.
-To combat this, I’ve used brass heat press threaded inserts for all screw mounts other than the PCB (which I tap by hand with a real machine tap – using the actual screw to tap is a terrible practice).
+To combat this, I’ve used brass heat press threaded inserts for all screw mounts.
+There is not a single screw that threads directly into plastic (yuck).
 Utilization of these inserts provides strength and reliability.
 Tinkerers can take the unit apart over and over again without compromising the unit’s strength.

-Keep them screws tight - As for fastener hardware, I utilize split washers and (removable) vibration thread lock where necessary.
+Keep them screws tight - As for fastener hardware, I utilize split washers and (removable and plastic safe - Loctite will disintegrate 3D printed parts) vibration thread lock where necessary.
 This should help avoid having to worry about tightening screws constantly.
 I still recommend users to check weekly/monthly depending on use.

 Replace shit screws - I also immediately throw away any soft stainless steel screws included with the parts and replace them with hardened steel screws instead.
 Stock servo horn screws are the perfect example of this.
 The utilization of soft stainless steel for a TINY high stress screw is beyond stupid on the manufacturer’s part.
 Replacing the screws with hardened ones allows for servo replacement without fear of a stripped screw.